Read This First

 What the burden of proof really asks of a public claim

-In plain terms: Your understanding of the “burden of proof” is essentially correct, but it might be seen as a bit simplified or incomplete depending on the context in which it’s being applied.
+At the center is a simpler claim: Your understanding of the “burden of proof” is essentially correct, but it might be seen as a bit simplified or incomplete depending on the context in which it’s being applied.

 - Investigating a Car Accident: The epistemic pressure is how evidence, uncertainty, and responsible confidence interact before the reader accepts or rejects the claim.